QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 githubCommentIssueID:
 ---

+I was eating at a fairly average restaurant with friends, and when we were splitting the bill, with the waiter hanging around, we realised there was a service charge.
+Someone asked "are we okay with the service charge?", and after some hesitation I answered fairly loudly "I'm happy to not pay the service charge!".
+There was a **long** pause.
+Eventually, another friend quietly said to the waiter, "can we just remove the charge please?".
+Awkward!

+Awkward?

 I think it's strange that sometimes we can clearly see the price of the food we are ordering on the menu at a restaurant, and yet when it comes time to pay, the numbers just don't add up.

 In addition, we may even opt to pay more than the price that we are being charged!

 This is a fairly unique phenomenon that generally doesn't occur in other places that we spend our money.
 Let's take a closer look at these two concepts.

-For starters, the law around service charges and tips is clear — they are not the same thing!
+For starters (pun intended), the law around service charges and tips is clear — they are not the same thing!

 ## Service Charges